ignatandrei/WebAPI2CLI/docs/FAQ.md

 If you do not have this command, your website runs as before

+## I want to run and store results separately

+Use
+&lt; myexe &gt;.exe  --CLI_ENABLED=1 --CLI_Commands="your first command,your second command" --CLI_FILENAME="your file name"

 ## I want to run as a CLI and then use the WebAPI as before.
 Could I do that?

 Yes.
 Use